oaknational/Oak-Web-Application/docs/seo.md

 ## Sitemaps and robots.txt

-The config for generating the sitemaps and robots.txt at build time are here [next-sitemap.config.js](../next-seo.config.ts).
+The config for generating the sitemaps and robots.txt at build time are here [next-sitemap.config.js](../next-sitemap.config.js).

 ## Meta tags

-Each page is currently given a no-index metatag from config here [src/browser-lib/seo/DefaultSeo.tsx](../src/browser-lib/seo/DefaultSeo.tsx)
+Noindex and nofollow metatags can be set globally from config here [src/browser-lib/seo/DefaultSeo.tsx](../src/browser-lib/seo/DefaultSeo.tsx)

 ## Title, Description, OpenGraph Data